Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/2-4-console.md

      - Type in the Staking capacity in the pop-up window; the default capacity is unlimited, and it can be set between "Total Stake Now" to unlimited number;
      - Submit the transaction;
      - The capacity value will be updated in Stakepool list;
-4. Bind Worker
+4. Add a Miner
-   - Click "Add Worker" of the target pool;
+   - Select `...` (next to "Info") "Add Worker" (highlited red) in the target pool;
      ![](/images/docs/khala-mining/add-worker.png)
-   - Type in the WorkerPublicKey of Worker in the pop-up window;
+   - Copy & paste your `WorkerPublicKey` of your miner in the pop-up window;
    - Submit the transaction;
-   - The bound Worker will be listed;
+   - Your miner will now be listed;
 5. Staking
    - After creating the StakePool, you can invite other Stakers to invest or stake yourself;
    - To stake yourself